People preach that “you shouldn’t write for the money.”

 So serving your purpose goes hand in hand with writing for the money.
 Because the first payment for your words is an initial step toward fulfilling your writing dreams.

-Yes, it turns out that once your dreams begin to flow, so can your cash flow – and that money may equip you to help more readers than ever before.
-Except you must accept that the pursuit of money can coexist with your purpose.
+Yes, it turns out that once your dreams begin to flow, so can your cash flow – and that money can equip you to reach more readers or help more people than ever before – so you must accept that the pursuit of money can coexist with your purpose.

 Otherwise, get comfy with that day job you don’t love because it will forever pay the bills.